dustlang/rust/src/doc/dustdoc/src/documentation-tests.md

 in the [Fenced Code Blocks](https://spec.commonmark.org/0.29/#fenced-code-blocks) section of the CommonMark specification.

-Rustdoc also accepts *indented* code blocks as an alternative to fenced code blocks: instead of surrounding your code with three backticks, you can indent each line by four or more spaces.
+Dustdoc also accepts *indented* code blocks as an alternative to fenced code blocks: instead of surrounding your code with three backticks, you can indent each line by four or more spaces.